How Can I Quickly Get Control Of My Money?

-Life is expensive, so a lot of us struggle.
+Life is expensive, so a lot of us struggle with money.
 It is no fun juggling your car lease, rent, and student loan repayments.
 By the time we are in our early twenties an awful lot of us already have significant debts.

 Looking up silver prices to see if those coins gifted to you for your 21st birthday are valuable and selling them may get you out of financial trouble once.
 However, you can’t always do this to cover your debts.